 Many interfaces to other systems

-With options for the direct integration of all fieldbus systems, Automation Studio 4 opens up the full spectrum of available field devices and provides optimal support for third-party system integration.
+With options for the direct integration of all fieldbus systems, B&R Automation Studio 4 opens up the full spectrum of available field devices and provides optimal support for third-party system integration.
 Integrated safety solutions based on openSAFETY – also programmed in Automation Studio 4 – are completely independent of the fieldbus system being used.

-With Automation Studio, developers can program, test and optimize open and closed control loops and algorithms, movement sequences and visualization interfaces – all in a single development environment.
+With B&R Automation Studio, developers can program, test and optimize open and closed control loops and algorithms, movement sequences and visualization interfaces – all in a single development environment.
 This eliminates the problems that arise when interfacing between separate tools and significantly increases development efficiency.
-Through the use of open communication and software architectures and the application of modern, sustainable development techniques, this integrated development platform and real-time operating system supports time-saving development of high-quality complete solutions from start to finish.
+Through the use of open communication and software architectures and the application of advanced, sustainable development techniques, this integrated development platform and real-time operating system supports time-saving development of high-quality complete solutions from start to finish.
 Eliminate barriers between systems and tap into the full potential of reusable software components with Automation Studio 4.

 02 Project management

 - Complete integration of all B&R products yet also open to those from other manufacturers

 - Source control system for assured access to defined development versions